OstapJ/selenide-cucumber-parallel/README.md

 This is a sample project demonstrating how to use Selenide with Cucumber and Maven.

+Currently it shows why you DON'T want to run Cucumber tests in parallel: because you can't get a good HTML report.

 ### How to run

 To run Selenide+Cucumber tests, just type from command line: